 Summer is usually a time to get outside, enjoy the sunshine, and spend time with family and friends, whether you go to beaches, lakes, reservoirs, and rivers for fun-filled water activities, a visit with relatives, travel, or relax in the comforts of your own home.
-Although more and more things are opening up as we recover from the COVID-19 pandemic, many people are still in college, which means it is still a bit of a challenge to plan a getaway, but that doesn’t mean you can’t still have fun, while also getting through your summer courses.
+It may be summertime, but, many people are still in college, which means it is still a bit of a challenge to plan a getaway.
+That doesn’t mean you can’t still have fun, while also getting through your summer courses.

 Whether you’re a current student or a working adult who’s looking to change careers, this summer will be the ideal opportunity to pursue your college degree.
 Getting ahead on a few projects will help you be better prepared for your future, and it will help build your confidence as well.
 But saying it and doing it are two different things, and accomplishing your goals during the summer could be a challenge.
-The University of Arizona Global Campus is here to offer tips to help you maximize this summer at home and be productive.
+The University of Arizona Global Campus (UAGC) is here to offer tips to help you maximize this summer at home and be productive.

 How to Stay Productive with Your Studies This Summer